ndv2017/Linux_Programming/08__Chat_Application/README.md

 ## Overview
 The `chat_app` project is a C-based, command-line chat application that enables peer-to-peer communication over TCP sockets.
 It allows users to connect to other instances of the application, send messages, list active connections, and terminate connections.
 The application uses non-blocking sockets and the `select` system call for concurrent handling of multiple connections and user input.
 It supports commands like `help`, `myip`, `myport`, `connect`, `list`, `terminate`, `send`, and `exit`.

 The project is modular, split into multiple source files for maintainability, and includes a Makefile for building and running the application.
-It creates a shared library (`libchat_app.so`) for core functionality and an executable (`chat_app`) for the command-line interface.

 ## Project Structure
 The project is organized as follows: